 According to a study by Flurry Analytics, of the top ten largest international smartphone markets, eight of these are non-English speaking regions, and the number of global mobile users without smartphones (but who could afford to use one) means that there is also a huge potential market out there.
 Leading this category are China, India and Japan with 112 million, 75 million and 61 million potential smartphone users respectively.
 That’s a whopping 248 million potential users of your mobile app!
 Impressive, right?!

 In the long run it might be worth considering localising your app by creating multilingual versions in Chinese, Hindi, Japanese, Russian, Brazilian Portuguese as well as the main European languages, but let’s not get carried away.
 It’s not all about translation, there are several other elements which you should consider when moving forward with your mobile strategy on an international scale, so here are our tips to help you on your way.

-Our apps translation service enables you to get the most out of your multilingual apps, whether this is for the launch of your product in another country, or updating your current version for re-launch.
-Our adaptable workflow can be tailored to your needs, and the needs of your apps, providing you with fully translated content for each of your target languages.
+Speaking your customers' language is essential if you want to succeed in international markets.
+By having an app in the target language, you can improve communication and also connect with your target audience on a deeper level that is more likely to result in engagement and conversions.
+Our app translation service enables you to get the most out of your app, whether you want to launch a new app in a new country, or update your current version for re-launch.
+Our adaptable workflow can be tailored to your needs and the needs of your app, providing you with fully translated content in your target language.

 When a smartphone user decides to download your app their expectations are usually quite high.
 They expect an app that is easy to use and navigate, that’s engaging and fulfils a purpose, and that is perfectly targeted at them as the intended end user.
 App users today are pretty demanding and if you want to make sure you get those five-star reviews then it’s important that you app looks and feels like it was built for their market.